How to Use Long-Term Care Insurance for Assisted Living

 - National Clearinghouse for Long-Term Care Information

-We want to hear readers’ experiences with buying long-term care insurance, good or bad.
+We want to hear your experiences with buying long-term care insurance.
 Do you find yourself wishing you’d invested in a policy, or did you buy LTCI and then were disappointed with the coverage?
-Let us know in the comments.
+Share your story with us in the comments below.

 We Can Help!
 Our local advisors can help your family make a confident decision about senior living.